zhai23/LightningLauncher/Launcher/App/src/main/java/com/threethan/launcher/PackageStructure.md

 ## Adapter
 Adapters for grid views; provide the views for app icons and group buttons.

-## Browser
-Everything related to the integrated browser, built to enable easy background audio.
-The BrowserService provides WebViews which contain the website content, which are then operated on by instances of BrowserActivity.
-These views are kept in memory and active for background audio.

 ## Helper
 Abstract classes which provide helper functions which are used by the launcher.